galaxyproject/training-material/topics/assembly/tutorials/post-assembly-quality-control/tutorial.md

 > <comment-title> k-mers </comment-title>
 >
-> K-mers are contiguous substrings of DNA sequences of length k.
+> K-mers are contiguous sub-strings of DNA sequences of length k.
 > Example:
 > The sequence ACGT has four monomers (A, C, G, T), three 2-mers (AC, CG, GT), two 3-mers (ACG, CGT) and one 4-mer (ACGT)
 >